Log Home Insurance: Why It Costs More & How to Find Coverage

 What is the biggest coverage mistake log home owners make?

-The most common — and costly — mistake is setting the dwelling coverage limit based on the home's market value or mortgage balance rather than its actual rebuild cost.
-Log homes cost 20–50% more to rebuild than standard homes, and standard online calculators don't account for custom log materials or specialized labor.
-Always get a professional appraisal by someone familiar with log construction, and opt for extended or guaranteed replacement cost coverage to avoid being left with a coverage gap after a major loss.
-Learn more about replacement cost coverage and dwelling limits to make the right call.
+The most common and costliest mistake is setting the dwelling coverage limit based on the home's market value or mortgage balance rather than its actual rebuild cost.
+Log homes cost 20 to 50% more to rebuild than standard homes, and standard online calculators don't account for custom log materials or specialized labor.
+Always get a professional appraisal by someone familiar with log construction, and opt for extended or guaranteed replacement cost coverage.
+Learn more about how much home insurance you really need to make the right call.

 Compare Home Insurance Plans in Ohio